 Directors’ Responsibilities and Approval

-The Board is required by the Companies Act to maintain adequate accounting records and is responsible for the content and integrity of the Annual Financial Statements of Super Group and related financial information included in the Annual Financial Statements and published on the Group’s website www.supergroup.co.za.
+The Board is required by the Companies Act to maintain adequate accounting records and is responsible for the content and integrity of the Annual Financial Statements of Super Group and related financial information published on the Group’s website www.supergroup.co.za.
 It is its responsibility to ensure that the Annual Financial Statements fairly present the financial position of the company and the Group at the end of the financial year and the results of their operations and cash flows for the year then ended, in conformity with International Financial Reporting Standards (IFRS) and the requirements of the Companies Act.
-The external auditors are engaged to express an independent opinion on the Financial Statements.
+The external auditors are engaged to express an independent opinion on the Annual Financial Statements.

-The Financial Statements have been audited by the independent accounting firm, KPMG Inc., which was given unrestricted access to all financial records and related data, including minutes of all meetings of the shareholders, the directors and the Board committees.
+The Annual Financial Statements have been audited by the independent accounting firm, KPMG Inc., which was given unrestricted access to all financial records and related data, including minutes of all meetings of the shareholders, the directors and its committees.
 The directors believe that all representations made to the independent auditors during the audit were valid and appropriate.

 The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the Group and place considerable importance on maintaining a strong control environment.
 To enable the directors to meet this responsibility, the directors set standards for internal control aimed at reducing the risk of error or loss in a cost-effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the Group and all employees are required to maintain the highest ethical standards in ensuring the Group’s business is conducted in a manner that in all reasonable circumstances is above reproach.
 The focus of risk management in the Group is on identifying, assessing, managing and monitoring all known forms of risk across the Group.